- How to help

 This helps us avoid pull requests to rely on other pull requests.
 It also avoids pull requests that last for months, and in general we try to not let “perfect be the enemy of the good”.
 It’s no fun to watch your work sit in purgatory, and it kills contributor momentum.

-Our contribution ladder defines the roles and responsibilities on this project and how to participate with the goal of moving from a user to a maintainer.
+Our contribution ladder defines the roles and responsibilities for this project and how to participate with the goal of moving from a user to a maintainer.

 Here are the key steps, if you run into trouble, the tutorial has more details: